igor-baiborodine/kiroule.com/content/article/start-blogging-with-github-hugo-and-netlify.md

 ![Hugo Version Manual Install](/img/content/article/start-blogging-with-github-hugo-and-netlify/hugo-version-manual-install.png)

 ### Create New Site
-To create a new site in the provided directory, use the `hugo new site` command, e.g.:
+To create a new site, execute the `hugo new site` command in the site's root directory, for example:
 ```plaintext
 $ hugo new site kiroule.com
 ```